The Penguin Parade with Kids| Phillip Island

-While on our most recent trip to Melbourne, we knew we wanted to see penguins.
+While on our most recent family trip to Melbourne, we knew we wanted to see penguins.
 What we had in mind though was the Sea Life Aquarium.
-We didn’t imagine that on a Wednesday morning we would decide on a spur of the moment trip to visit the Penguin Parade.
+We didn’t imagine that on a Wednesday morning we would decide on a spur of the moment trip to visit the Penguin Parade at Phillip Island.
 Yes!
 Spontaneity is still possible while travelling with kids.
-This is how we ended up on a last minute road trip to Phillip Island.
+This is how we ended up on a last minute road trip to Phillip Island penguin parade with young kids.

 Read on for our experience of the penguin parade during our Melbourne travels.